Udane f Basque

 .
 Its name is derived from Basque usoa

-UZZIAH m Biblical
+Uzziah m Biblical

-Means "my power is YAHWEH
+Means "my power is Yahweh"

-" in Hebrew.
+referring to the Hebrew God.
 This is the name of several Old Testament characters including a king of Judah.